May 24, 2013

 • Southland, South Island

 Southland is a rural area with no large cities and it has suffered from depopulation.
 Thankfully, owing to a revival in the fortunes of the dairying industry, there is more optimism in New Zealand’s rural areas than there was a few years ago.
-Export prices for dairy products in the first decade of the twenty-first century have been substantially higher than they were during much of the depressed 1990s.
+Export prices for dairy products in the twenty-first century have been substantially higher than they were during much of the depressed 1990s.
 As a result of this, farm incomes and the value of dairy farms – and agricultural land in general – have risen substantially.

 Would the last person to leave please switch off the lights?

-In the graph below, we show the number of people New Zealand has gained or lost through migration in each of the last fifteen years.
+In the graph below, we show the number of people New Zealand has gained or lost through migration in each of the last 21 years.
 Even in the years of outward migration, New Zealand’s population continued to grow because births exceeded deaths and departures.

 New Zealand’s Population Changes through Migration